LinkedIn Messaging Workflow Tools for Recruiters

 If you are using LinkedIn Recruiter, we explain how to do it along with other tips in our complete tutorial.

-LinkedIn Automation through a Chrome Extension
+multichannel outreach through a Chrome Extension

 This is a great benefit because it shows to LinkedIn a behavior closer to one of a human.
 Since you naturally take breaks, have some urgent matters to attend and so on, you can’t possibly be doing LinkedIn outreach from 9 to 6 diligently without a fail.
 As such, LinkedIn would be less suspicious of your automated tasks through a Chrome extension.

-LinkedIn Automation through a Cloud-based Solution
+multichannel outreach through a Cloud-based Solution

 Cloud-based solutions are hosted on one or different servers of the internet rather than being installed on your computer or navigator.
 These tools typically needs you to grant access to your LinkedIn account through a log in authentification in order to automate your LinkedIn outreach.